galaxyproject/SARS-CoV-2/proteomics/mPXD018682/README.md

 Clinical studies have started identifying possible co-infecting bacteria in [COVID-19 patients](https://pubmed.ncbi.nlm.nih.gov/32408156/).
-Amongst these *S. pneumoniae* has been shown to be the [most common](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7245213/), although we have not come across any studies that indicated that *Elizabethkingia* and *S. maltophila* detected as co-infecting pathogens.
+Amongst these *S. pneumoniae* has been shown to be the [most common](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7245213/), although we have not come across any studies that indicated that *S. maltophila* detected as co-infecting pathogens.
-Our analysis raises the possibility that *Elizabethkingia*, *S. maltophila* could be present as a co-infection in the COVID-19 patients.
+Our analysis raises the possibility that *S. maltophila* could be present as a co-infection in the COVID-19 patients.
 Both of these bacteria are known to be nosocomial, opportunistic pathogens in immuno-compromised patients and are difficult to treat because of its multi-drug resistance.

 Interestingly, the PepQuery analysis indicates that the spectral evidence for the detection of the peptides from these organisms is quite solid.